coolrool-creator/repiO/README.md

 Sharabina — Tere Bina Sathi Sharabina — Jaan Suraj Nepal — Tarangini Tarshehnai Esraj Looking for Perfection Bishki — Jaan — Remix — No Lead Vocals Omri Dehan — Hypermercial Suraj Nepal — Kantipuri Edge of the Infinite Universe Kona Sutra Schultz BTC Merida Salsa
+The code of control of the internal dynamic resources of the module is completely renovated.
+You will then have to look if there is source code available in the internet and compile the driver yourself.
+The relevant fault code can be called up by pressing the information button at the bottom right of the screen.